14 Tips for running in the rain

 Alternatively, you can place your phone in a sealable bag, holding this in your hand.
 If you’re feeling particularly adventurous, you can create a makeshift poncho with a bin bag… believe us, it has been done before.

 Wearing a hat with a brim (such as a baseball cap) will keep the rain off your face, even in the toughest of elements.
 Wearing a cap can also be useful for running in the heat, keeping the sun out of your eyes and preventing a nasty sunburn.

 If it’s cold and rainy, we suggest choosing a thicker hat to keep warm and keep the rain out.
 If you want to travel back to the 80s, choosing to wear a fleece headband over your cap will prevent it from blowing off.

 7. Remain visible

-Often when it’s raining, it becomes much darker, making it much more difficult for drivers to see you.
-Therefore, it is essential to remain visible.
-Breaking out your neon running tights or opting for bright colours such as yellows, oranges or pinks will definitely allow you to be seen.
+When it’s raining, it often becomes much darker.
+This makes it more difficult for road users to see you.
+To remain visible, we suggest breaking out those neon running tights or opting for bright colours such as yellows, oranges, or pinks.

 8. Change your mindset

 You’ve got to have bad days to have good days.
 Although running in the rain may suck, you have to understand that the conditions are tougher mentally and physically.

 Accepting this and knowing that running in the rain will make you a stronger runner is an easy way to motivate yourself to get out the door.
 If struggling with motivation, we suggest checking out our 20 motivational running quotes post.